GetintheLoop/painless-sqlalchemy/README.md

 #### Simple

 Dot notation is a simple and intuitive way to define relationship paths by joining relationship names using dots.
-E.g. the teacher name of a student can be referenced as `teacher.name`.
+E.g. the teacher names of a student can be referenced as `teachers.name`.

 #### Extended

-Multiple fields can be referenced by using brackets, e.g. the name and id of a students teacher can be referenced as `teacher(id,name)`.
+Multiple fields can be referenced by using brackets.
+E.g. the name and id of a students teachers can be referenced as `teachers(id,name)`.

 #### Star

-To reference the default serialization of a Model a `*` can be used, students teacher default serialization can be references as `teacher.*`.
+To reference the default serialization of a Model a `*` can be used.
+E.g. teacher default serialization can be references from student as as `teachers.*`.

 ### Filter